willgu29/GSM/README.md

 Step 1:  in command line ->  sudo npm install
 (this will create the node_modules folder)

+Step 2: You'll need to install MongoDB on your mac.
+There is an installer.
+Should be easy.

+Step 3: After installing, run in command line -> sudo mongod
+	-> Keep this terminal open as that initiates the database.

 Layout of project:

 1. ReactViews act as client rendering.
 Create new files in src. jsx src build --watch to link into build.